 Minister Humphreys – Atlantic MedTech Cluster

-Eight Irish companies join forces to create global centre of excellence for MedTech industry
+Eight Irish companies join forces to create a global centre of excellence for MedTech industry

 Established under Enterprise Ireland’s Clustering Programme